tkonya/CEG4110HW1/README.md

 ### Color picker library

 A color picker library was used for the colors.
 It is a simple modal that pops up and allows the user to adjust red, green and blue individually.
+See references section for link.

 <img src="img/Screenshot_1537308468.png" height="300">